tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer/Guide_for_voting_on_the_new_blockchain_explorer.md

 **Note**

 Only TRX can be frozen.
-Two things can be obtained through balance freezing: TRON Power(TP) and bandwidth points.
+Two things can be obtained through balance freezing: TRON Power(TP) and bandwidth.
 TRON Power(TP) are used for voting.
 In the event of unfrozen balance, votes previously casted will no longer be valid, which can be prevented by refreezing balance.
-Bandwidth Points will not be cleared when balance unfreezes, instead, new bandwidth points points will be accumulated at the next freeze.
+Bandwidth Points will not be cleared when balance unfreezes, instead, new bandwidth points will be accumulated at the next freeze.

 ## 8. To vote for Super Representatives, click on VOTES in the navigation bar to enter voting page and then click START VOTING.